Palm wine

-Palm wine, known by several local names, is an alcoholic beverage created from the sap of various species of palm tree such as the palmyra, date palms, and coconut palms.
-It is known by various names in different regions and is common in various parts of Africa, the Caribbean, South America, South Asia, Southeast Asia and Micronesia.
+Palm wine, known by several local names, is an alcoholic beverage created from the sap of various species of palm trees such as the palmyra, date palms, and coconut palms.
+It is known by various names in different regions and is common in various parts of Africa, the Caribbean, South America, South Asia, Southeast Asia, and Micronesia.

 Palm wine production by smallholders and individual farmers may promote conservation as palm trees become a source of regular household income that may economically be worth more than the value of timber sold.

 Tapping

 The sap is extracted and collected by a tapper.
 Typically the sap is collected from the cut flower of the palm tree.
 A container is fastened to the flower stump to collect the sap.
 The white liquid that initially collects tends to be very sweet and non-alcoholic before it is fermented.
 An alternative method is the felling of the entire tree.
 Where this is practised, a fire is sometimes lit at the cut end to facilitate the collection of sap.

 Palm sap begins fermenting immediately after collection, due to natural yeasts in the air (often spurred by residual yeast left in the collecting container).
 Within two hours, fermentation yields an aromatic wine of up to 4% alcohol content, mildly intoxicating and sweet.
-The wine may be allowed to ferment longer, up to a day, to yield a stronger, more sour and acidic taste, which some people prefer.
+The wine may be allowed to ferment longer, up to a day, to yield a stronger, more sour, and acidic taste, which some people prefer.
 Longer fermentation produces vinegar instead of stronger wine.

 Distilled

-Palm wine may be distilled to create a stronger drink, which goes by different names depending on the region (e.g., arrack, palm feni (liquor), sopi, village gin, charayam, and country whiskey).
+Palm wine may be distilled to create a stronger drink, which goes by different names depending on the region (e.g., arrack, palm feni, sopi, village gin, charayam, and country whiskey).

-Throughout Nigeria, this is commonly called palm wine.
-In some parts of Cameroon, it is known as Emu or "Matango".
+In Nigeria, this is commonly called palm wine.
+In southwestern Nigeria and some parts of Cameroon, it is also known as Emu or Matango.
+In southeastern Nigeria, it is generally called Mmanya Ngwo or referred to colloquially as Tombo.
+In both Congos, it is called nsámbá.
 In parts of southern Ghana, distilled palm wine is called akpeteshi or burukutu.
 In Togo and Benin, it is called sodabe, while in Tunisia it is called lagmi.
-In coastal parts of Kenya, it is known as "mnazi".
-In India it is called "toddy".
-In Ivory Coast, it is called "koutoukou".
+In coastal parts of Kenya, it is known as mnazi.
+In India, it is called toddy.
+In Ivory Coast, it is called koutoukou.

 In the Philippines, the most common distilled palm liquor is lambanog which is made from aged tubâ.
 It has very high alcohol by volume, at 40 to 45% abv (80 to 90 proof).